cloudogu/redmine/docs/operations/default_configuration_en.md

 Allows creating new Custom Fields.

-A json array with all custom fields to be created in the following format:
+A JSON array with all custom fields to be created in the following format:

 ```
 [